+Chapter 9

 Intelligent Business Planning and Controlling Using Microsoft Project 2010

 In This Chapter

-In this chapter, we will describe how strategic planning with Project Server facilitates the linkage between the strategy and program / project execution for the organization.
-Microsoft Project 2010 is one of the best project management and collaboration tools which support organizational linkage between strategy and execution.
+In this chapter, we describe how strategic planning with Project Server facilitates the linkage between the strategy and program / project execution for the organization.
+Microsoft Project 2010 is one of the best project management (PM) and collaboration tools that supports organizational linkage between strategy and execution.

 What You Will Learn

-How Project Server enables strategic planning.
+How Project Server enables strategic planning

-The value of linking strategy to performance.
+The value of linking strategy to performance

-The shape of the Portfolio Lifecycle with Project Server.
+The shape of the Portfolio Lifecycle with Project Server

-How to leveraging business drivers for success in projects.
+How to leverage business drivers for success in projects

-How to use Project Server to master demand management.
+How to use Project Server to master demand management

-Best practices for determining portfolio selection criteria.
+Best practices for determining portfolio selection criteria

-How to create portfolio views and link dependent projects.
+How to create portfolio views and link dependent projects

-How to view or address constraints in a portfolio.
+How to view or address constraints in a portfolio

-How to creating multiple scenarios for portfolio planning.
+How to creating multiple scenarios for portfolio planning

-How to commit new work through portfolio planning.
+How to commit new work through portfolio planning

-Project Server’s optimization of governance for PMOs.
+Project Server’s optimization of governance for project management offices (PMOs).

 Understanding Strategic Planning with Project Server

-The content in this section has been structured around the following key Portfolio Management knowledge constructs and describes how Project Server 2010 can be used to provide a complete end-to-end integrated solution to address the Portfolio Management needs of a department or enterprise.
+The content in this section has been structured around [AU: which ones? state clearly in text] key portfolio management knowledge constructs illustrated in the graphic below, and describes how Project Server 2010 can be used to provide a complete end-to-end integrated solution to address the portfolio management needs of a department or enterprise.
+This next graphic, illustrates the topic map for key knowledge concepts and components.
+[AU: insert text ref. to this and all figures;]

-Figure 9.1: Portfolio Analysis Knowledge Topic Map (Source: Advisicon) [09-01-portfolioAnalysisKnowledgeTopicMap.tif]
+Figure 9.1 Portfolio Analysis Knowledge Topic Map [09-01-portfolioAnalysisKnowledgeTopicMap.tif]

+Source: Advisicon

-What is Strategy and Strategic Planning?
+What Is Strategy and Strategic Planning?

-As of March 5th, 2012, the online Bing.com dictionary defines strategy as “a carefully devised plan of action to achieve a goal, or the art of developing or carrying out such a plan.”
+The online Bing.com dictionary defines “strategy” as “a carefully devised plan of action to achieve a goal, or the art of developing or carrying out such a plan.”
 Strategic planning is the process by which leaders of an organization determine what the organization intends to be in the future and how it will get there.
 In other words, leadership develops a vision for the organization’s future and determines the necessary priorities, procedures, and strategies to achieve that vision.

-Although most organizations have a strategic plan, it is often in the form of a mission or purpose comprising a set of products and services, a set of quantifiable goals, or just some narrative or spreadsheets describing how the company will achieve their plan.
-It is uncommon for organizations to have a set of actionable strategies and plans that detail how the resources of the organization will meet their objectives.
-Even less common is the presence of a corporate wide Project Portfolio Management (PPM) system that provides visibility, insight, and control into the execution of the organization’s strategic plan.
+Although most organizations have a strategic plan, it is often in the form of a mission or purpose comprising a set of products and services, a set of quantifiable goals, or just some narrative or spreadsheets describing how the company will achieve the plan.
+It is uncommon for organizations to have a set of actionable strategies and plans that detail how organizational resources will meet their objectives.
+Even less common is the presence of a corporate-wide project portfolio management (PPM) system that provides visibility, insight, and control into the execution of the organization’s strategic plan.

-Project Server 2010 facilitates this critical linkage by providing a fully integrated Project Portfolio Management solution that spans the vision of the executives: through project management, through the realization of benefits to the enterprise, and through the successful delivery of products and services in the marketplace.
+Project Server 2010 facilitates this critical linkage by providing a fully integrated PPM solution that spans the vision of the executives: through project management, through the realization of benefits to the enterprise, and through the successful delivery of products and services in the marketplace.

-The Importance of Strategic Planning
+Importance of Strategic Planning

-Strategic Planning helps assure that an organization remains relevant and responsive to the needs of its customers and contributes to organizational stability and growth.
+Strategic planning helps ensure that an organization remains relevant and responsive to the needs of its customers and contributes to organizational stability and growth.
 It provides a basis for monitoring progress and for assessing performance.
 It facilitates new program development.
 It enables an organization to look into the future in an orderly and systematic way.
+This next picture shows an example of a business plan.
+In thinking about creating new proposals or projects, addressing the business need is a key element that increases the likelihood of acceptance and selection of a project.

-Figure 9.2: Business Plan (Source: Advisicon) [09-02-businessPlan.eps]
+Figure 9.2 Business Plan [09-02-businessPlan.eps] [AU: insert text ref. to figure ]

+Source: Advisicon